Concrete Genie

-Concrete Genie is an action-adventure game developed by Pixelopus, a developer part of SIE Worldwide Studios, for the PlayStation 4.
+Concrete Genie is an action-adventure video game developed by Pixelopus and published by Sony Interactive Entertainment for the PlayStation 4.
 The game was announced at Sony's PlayStation Media Showcase at Paris Games Week 2017 on October 30, 2017, and was released on October 8, 2019.
+It received generally favorable reviews from critics.
+The game is also the final game released by Pixelopus before their closure in June 2023.

 Gameplay

 The player controls Ash and uses the DualShock 4's motion controls to create landscapes in the town of Denska.
 These landscapes turn into living portraits.
 How the player paints creatures and what color they paint them will affect the personalities of each creature.
 For example, red paint will grant a creature fire-breathing abilities.
 In addition to free-style drawing, there is a set of core puzzles in the game that the player has to solve through their artwork.

 The player gains more access of Denska over time, but at the start of the game, the player only has access to a single neighborhood.
 Throughout the game, the bullies will move through the town and cause the artwork to die.
 They can also bully Ash, so the player must avoid the bullies as Ash traverses the town.
 The player can also fix the ruined artwork.

+At later gameplay, you have fight against Dark Genies with elemental splash-based attacks to defeat them.
+You can only use Fire, Thunder and Wind but also you can use nearby friends to search and stun the Dark Genies.
+You can only fight the Dark Element Genies and pacify them.
+At the end of the game, you have to battle the last Dark Genie as a final boss fight.

 Project manager Brent Gocke says the game is between five and six hours long.
 The developer is currently looking into a multi-player component to the game.